What is GST?

 - Price Comparison — Compare products across different GST slabs by calculating the effective pre-tax price to understand the true cost difference.

 - Freelancer Billing — If you are a consultant or freelancer charging 18% GST, quickly compute the total amount to invoice your client including tax.
+Pair this with the Salary In-Hand Calculator to understand your net earnings after tax.

 - Input Tax Credit Planning — Businesses can calculate the GST paid on purchases to estimate the ITC available against their output tax liability.
+Use alongside the Income Tax Calculator for complete tax planning.

 - Budget Estimation — When planning purchases for your business or home, factor in GST to get accurate total cost estimates before committing.
+The Household Budget Calculator can help you plan with GST-inclusive prices.

 Frequently Asked Questions